Is Jesus God?

 Is Jesus God?
-Contrary to the claims of some people the Bible teaches that Jesus was, is and will continue to be God.
-In answer to the second question, no, Jesus did not worship the Father.
+Contrary to the claims of some people, the Bible teaches that Jesus was, is and will continue to be God.

 The Old Testament clearly reveals in numerous passages that Jesus is God.
 Deuteronomy 6:4 states that there is one God.